L4r4TW/ImageResizer/README.md

 ## Usage

-1. pip install pillow.
+1. pip install pillow
-2. Set the input path, output path and the image size you want.
+2. Set the input path, output path and the image size you want
 3. Run the script

 ### Example